What Is Whole Life Insurance?

 - Cash value.

 Like term life insurance, you are charged more than what it actually costs to provide the insurance death benefit.
 In other words, both term and whole life are paid for through a level premium funding scheme.
 Unlike term life insurance, however, the excess premium is returned to you as cash value.
-The cash value is then invested, and credited with interest from the insurer’s general investment account.
+That cash value remains inside the policy and is credited with interest from the insurer's general investment account.
 In some whole life policies, the insurance company will also return expense and mortality savings, along with additional excess investment returns, at the end of the year through a dividend payment.
 More on this later.

-As cash value builds up in a whole life policy, the pure insurance amount (net amount at risk) decreases until the cash value has completely replaced the insurance component of the death benefit:
+As I mentioned earlier, cash value builds up in a whole life policy, the pure insurance amount (net amount at risk) decreases until the cash value has completely replaced the insurance component of the death benefit.
+Here's a more conceptual look at the relationship between cash value, pure life insurance, and the death benefit:

 Some whole life policies are eligible to earn dividends.
 Dividends are a share of the life insurance company's earnings.
 These dividends represent savings from operating expenses, savings from mortality (fewer people died than was expected), and investment gains from the insurer's investments and other business-related activities.